Gules, a cross of Burgundy Or; an inescutcheon Or, three bars Gules.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Full sail, Port and windows, Between, Watercolor, Proper, Pointed, Arch, Armed, Azure, Barbel, Ship, Bend sinister, Bermejo Fernandez-Briceño, Francisco Jose, Boa, Bordure, Overall, Bar, Wreath, Horse, Created, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Personal, Gules, Illuminated, Interpreted, Masoned, Semi-circular, Throughout, Wavy, Ordered, Or, Party per pale, Argent, Bridge, Rampant, Rough, Sable, Demi, Upon, Tower, Three and One.
+Full sail, Port and windows, Between, Watercolor, Chequey, Pointed, Arch, Armed, Sealed arms, Azure, Barbel, Ship, Bend sinister, Bermejo Fernandez-Briceño, Francisco Jose, Boa, Bordure, Overall, Bar, Crown, Created, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Personal, Gules, Illuminated, Interpreted, Motto, Masoned, Semi-circular, Throughout, Wavy, Ordered, Or, Party per pale, Argent, Bridge, Rough, Sable, Upon, Tower, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,